+ATI Books & ATI Online program .....\$708.00 (approximately)

+Background Check......... \$45.00

-ATI Books & ATI Online program\$440.00 (approximately) Background Check 645.00 Comprehensive Predictor Test \$55.00 each attempt (approximately) Lab fee is included in the tuition.
+Comprehensive Predictor Test ..... \$55.00 each attempt (approximately)

+Lab fee included

 After successful completion of the Program and PA State Board of Nursing's requirements, there will be an additional fee for the National Council Licensure Examination (NCLEX).
 This fee must be paid directly to the Pearson Vue, not to the Falcon Institute of Health and Science.
 The Pearson Vue will issue a receipt of payment to each student who pays for the NCLEX.